Alcohol and Other Drugs

 - An Alcohol Request Form must be completed for all events where alcohol will be served.
 This form must be completed and returned at least 10 days prior to the event.
 Forms are available in the Student Affairs office.

 - Alcoholic beverages may not be consumed in public areas, even on an individual basis, without prior registration of the event at which alcohol is being consumed.
 Public areas include lounges and hallways in residence halls and campus apartments, the cafeteria, the grill area, athletic fields and facilities, and all other academic and administrative buildings.
-Alcoholic beverages at out-of-doors programmed events will only be permitted at locations approved by the dean of students or their designate.
+Alcoholic beverages at outdoor programmed events will only be permitted at locations approved by the Office of Student Affairs.

 - The event must have a directed purpose other than the consumption of alcoholic beverages.

 - Programmed events at which alcoholic beverages will be served must have an approved theme to be used in advertising.